39 Museums in Salvador: Discover the history and culture of Bahia

 Church and Museum of the Third Order of St Francis in Salvador BA

-Features and Collection
+Features and collection

-Museum of Sacred Art
+Museum of Religious Art

 • Collection: The museum displays a collection of sacred art, including religious pieces that illustrate the historical and cultural importance of the Third Order of St Francis and its contribution to sacred art in Brazil.